Home

 The Rise of The Cephalopods

-The Ordovician Period is the second period of the Paleozoic Era.
-Ordovician rocks were first found in Wales, so its name comes from a tribe of people who once lived in the area where the rocks were found.
+The second period of the Paleozoic Era, The Ordovician rocks were first found in Wales, so its name comes from a tribe of people who once lived in the area where the rocks were found.
 The Ordovician began about 490 million years ago and lasted for about 47 million years.

 The Continents-Gondwanaland